Taming-the-BEAST/Troubleshooting-initialization-issues/README.md

 >
 > If no prior is set for a parameter the implicit prior becomes a uniform distribution between the parameter bounds.
 In the case of the mutation rate (called <i>mutationRate.s:bears_morphology2</i> in the XML file), no bounds are set either, so it inherits the default bounds of a real parameter in BEAST2, which is between negative and positive infinity.
 > <br><br>
-> In this case it probably doesn't affect the parameter estimates very much, however an unbounded uniform prior is a bad idea for this parameter for exactly the same reasons it is a bad choice for the clock rate.
+> In this case it doesn't make any difference.
+Although the parameter is estimated, the Delta exchange operator on it parameter constrains it to be always equal to one (it would probably have made more sense to just fix the parameter though).
 > <br><br>
+> In general though, an unbounded uniform prior is a bad idea for most parameters for exactly the same reasons it is a bad choice for the clock rate.
 > More importantly, "hidden" priors like these are a problem when doing model selection.
 An unbounded uniform prior is an improper prior (there exists no normalising constant that can make it integrate to 1, so it integrates to infinity).
 Improper priors can cause issues with model selection if the posterior then also integrates to infinity.
 In general it's impossible to know if using an improper prior will lead to a proper posterior, so it is recommended to not use improper priors (we can only know if the posterior is proper if we can analytically integrate it, which is usually not the case for BEAST models).
 It is always possible to set some sensible parameter bounds, so we can always make all of our priors proper.
 > <br><br>
 > Finding out if there are "hidden" priors in your model is more complex, especially when the BEAUti template for a model doesn't explicitly initialize priors for all model parameters.
-You can navigate to the <b>Initialization</b> panel in BEAUti (click <b>View > Show Initialization panel</b> to display it) to check if all model parameters also have prior distributions set, but it is unfortunately not possible to add a missing prior in BEAUti.
+You can navigate to the <b>Initialization</b> panel in BEAUti (click <b>View > Show Initialization panel</b> to display it) to check if all model parameters also have prior distributions set (by comparing with the <b>Priors</b> panel), but it is unfortunately not possible to add a missing prior from BEAUti.
 If you've identified such a model parameter then you would need to add the prior by manually editing the XML file.
 It is also a good idea to contact the package developers, so they can address the issue in future releases.
 >
 > </details>
 >